klueq/shared-folder-ipfs/README.md

 - Once the groups that differ are small enough, we just send the list of `CID`s.

 Instead of splitting each group into 2, we can split it into 4 or 8 subgroups.
 The optimal parameters depend on latency and network speed.

+Each of the new files need to be verified by the `rules` script.
+The order of the files matter.
+However the order of files is local in each node, since it seems impossible to define a global order of files and make it consistent between all the participants.
+The sender sends the files one by one in the same order it added them earlier, we run the `rules` script on each new file and add it to the local storage.
+Of course, a spambot may send the files in any order it wants, but we assume that the `rules` script is written in such a way that changing the order won't help to compromise the system.

 # Implementation details